-During Academic Year 2020/2021, the University of West Georgia M.Ed. in Professional Counseling (School Counseling) had 25 active majors and 23 graduates.
-Our graduates consistently achieve high pass rates on the national counselor preparation, licensing, and certification examinations.
-Of the reported scores, our graduates achieved the following pass rates on the 2020-2021 administrations of the GACE School Counseling Content Tests I & II: 100%.
-Of the admitted students to the School Counseling program, we have a completion rate of approximately 100% and a job placement rate of approximately 95%.
+During Academic Year 2021/2022, the University of West Georgia M.Ed. in Professional Counseling (School Counseling concentration) had 18 active majors and 14 graduates.
+Our graduates consistently achieve high pass rates on the national counselor preparation, licensing and certification examinations.
+Of the reported scores, our graduates achieved the following pass rates on the 2016-2017 administrations of the GACE School Counseling Content Tests I & II: 100%.
+Of the admitted students to the School Counseling program, we have a completion rate of approximately 77%, and a job placement rate of approximately 100%.

 Program Handbook: MED Professional Counseling Graduate Student Handbook